geogardenclub/geogardenclub.github.io/docs/user-guide/overview.md

 Welcome to the User Guide for the GeoGardenClub app.

 :::info
-The GGC app is currently in closed beta test.
-If you are a gardener in the Bellingham, Washington area, and are interested in participating in our beta test program, please contact geogardenclub@gmail.com.
+The GGC app is currently available on both iOS and Android platforms.

+iOS users can download the app from the [App Store](https://apps.apple.com/us/app/geogardenclub/id6478464910).

+Android users can download the app by joining our Android beta test program.
+Please contact info@geogardenclub.com for details on how to join it.
 :::